-(a) Seniority is defined as the length of service in the bargaining unit and shall include service with the Employer prior to the certification or recognition of the Union.
-Seniority shall operate on a bargaining unit-wide basis.

-(b) Service seniority shall be calculated on total regular hours worked and shall include paid holidays and annual vacation.
-In the event two (2) or more employees have the same seniority the tie breaker shall be determined by chance.

-(c) Temporary employees shall become regular employees and shall be placed on the seniority list when they have completed ninety (90) days of employment, including paid statutory holidays.
+- (a) Seniority is defined as the length of service in the bargaining unit and shall include service with the Employer prior to the certification or recognition of the Union.
+Seniority shall operate on a bargaining unit-wide basis. - (b) Service seniority shall be calculated on total regular hours worked and shall include paid holidays and annual vacation.
+In the event two or more employees have the same seniority the tie breaker shall be determined by chance. - (c) Temporary employees shall become regular employees and shall be placed on the seniority list when they have completed 90 days of employment, including paid statutory holidays.
 For the purposes of layoff and recall prior to inclusion on the regular seniority list, a 'temporary' seniority list shall be maintained.
-A temporary employee shall be placed on this seniority list upon completion of thirty (30) days worked.

-(d) Term certain employees not on leave from a regular position will accrue seniority on a "term certain" list.
-If successful in obtaining regular employment within ninety (90) days after the completion of their assignment, term certain employees will be credited with seniority retroactively.
+A temporary employee shall be placed on this seniority list upon completion of 30 days worked. - (d) Term certain employees not on leave from a regular position will accrue seniority on a "term certain" list.
+If successful in obtaining regular employment within 90 days after the completion of their assignment, term certain employees will be credited with seniority retroactively. - (e) Term employees will accrue seniority on a term list.
+If successful in obtaining regular employment within ninety days after the completion of their assignment, term employees will be credited with seniority retroactively.